Caiiiuwu/Retail-Sales-SQL-Analysis/README.md

 ## 📌 Outcome

-This project sharpened my ability to translate raw data into actionable insights using SQL — an essential skill for data analysis and business intelligence roles.
-I also got to hone my skills in terms of advanced sql functions such as window functions, logical case statements, and creating multiple CTEs to attain the desirable analysis.
+This project enhanced my ability to transform raw data into actionable business insights using SQL — a critical skill for roles in data analysis and business intelligence.
+It also allowed me to deepen my expertise in advanced SQL techniques, including window functions, logical CASE statements, and the use of multiple Common Table Expressions (CTEs) to achieve targeted analyses.

 📂 Feel free to check out the actual files: